Sieep-Coding/sieep-coding.github.io/src/pages/posts/houston.md

 To begin, [Houston](https://en.wikipedia.org/wiki/Houston) is an amazing city to explore, full of rich [culture](https://en.wikipedia.org/wiki/Houston#Culture), [diverse attractions](https://www.tripadvisor.com/Attractions-g56003-Activities-Houston_Texas.html), and [incredible food.](https://www.google.com/search?q=houston+food)

 Houston truly has something for everyone.
 It is the [fourth largest city in the United States](https://www.britannica.com/topic/Whats-the-largest-US-city-by-population) and when you are there, you feel it.
 Houston is home to 21 Fortune 500 company headquarters.
-Houston also boasts impressive [housing supply](https://fred.stlouisfed.org/series/ACTLISCOU26420) which drives home prices down.
+Houston also boasts an impressive [housing supply](https://fred.stlouisfed.org/series/ACTLISCOU26420) that drives home prices down.

 Everything is bigger in Texas; Especially true for Houston!

 ### A City of Skyscrapers

-The [Houston skyline](https://www.gettyimages.com/photos/houston-skyline) is a breathtaking sight, with a mix of modern architecture and looming skyscrapers.
+The [Houston skyline](https://www.gettyimages.com/photos/houston-skyline) is a breathtaking sight, including a mix of modern architecture and looming skyscrapers.

 Driving into the city, you can't help but admire the impressive urban landscape, with towering glass buildings reflecting the Texas sun.

 The sprawl and car-centric nature of the city is certainly a downside, but the overall architecture is impressive nonetheless.

 The city's rapid growth and innovation are evident in its ever-evolving downtown.